-After completing feasibility and master plan studies for City College in Harlem, KPF developed a state-of-the-art design for the Advanced Science Research Center (ASRC) and CCNY’s Science Building, which together comprise a new CUNY science campus headquartered in upper Manhattan.
+After completing feasibility and master plan studies for City College in Harlem, KPF developed a state-of-the-art design for the Advanced Science and Research Center and the City College Center for Discovery and Innovation, which together comprise a new CUNY science campus headquartered in upper Manhattan.
 The project is the keystone of CUNY’s “Decade of the Sciences” initiative.
 The project will offer CUNY new multi-disciplinary academic research facilities with laboratories, classrooms, faculty and administrative offices, auditorium and café.

 The two buildings that comprise the new science complex form a gateway to the South Campus.
 Each of the two buildings are approximately 200,000 square feet.
 The buildings are designed to accommodate a wide range of research initiatives in many varied disciplines, through the use of a modular utility “infrastructure” that can be modified at the laboratory space to support specific research requirements.
 The two buildings will be connected at the base by a number of shared facilities, including a vivarium, a receiving area, building support activities, and various shared core facilities such as Imaging Modalities, behavioral studies and cryo-physics.
 Each building has a unique identity on the interior with a common exterior campus expression.